Global Basic Income

 What might improve?
 Could there be negative effects?

-Even ideas that sounds great can sometimes cause unintended problems.
-Below we look at the evidence as to the possible impacts of a global basic income.
-We find that people keep going to work, prices usually stay stable, and people don't spend their basic income on bad habits.
-We also find that a basic income is likely to create new work opportunities in struggling economies, reduce global inequality, and make people's live better in myriad ways.
+Even ideas that sound great can sometimes cause unintended problems.
+Below, we look at the evidence as to the possible impacts of a global basic income.
+The data suggests that people keep going to work, prices usually stay stable, and people don't spend their basic income on vices.
+It also shows that a basic income is likely to create new work opportunities in struggling economies, reduce global inequality, and make people's lives better in myriad ways.

 One great thing about basic income is that it doesn't create a 'benefits trap'.
 Working always makes you better off, as you get your wages as well as your basic income.
 This means that everyone has a good incentive to work, as well as start-up capital for self-employment, and a bunch of local customers with money to spend.